aimat-lab/ML4pXRDs/README.md

 simulate pXRDs based on them) without running your own training experiments, you can use the statistical data provided by us in "./public_statistics".

-The required data can be loaded by using the function `load_dataset_info` with parameter `load_public_statistics_only=True`.
-The returned objects can then be passed to the respective functions to generate crystals and simulate pXRDs (see below).
-We refer to section `Training` if you want to create your own dataset and extract your own statistics from the ICSD.
+The required data can be loaded by using the function `ml4pxrd_tools.manage_dataset.load_dataset_info` with parameter `load_public_statistics_only=True`.
+The returned objects can then be passed to the respective functions to generate synthetic crystals and simulate pXRDs (see below).
+We refer to section `Training` of the README if you want to create your own dataset and extract your own statistics from the ICSD.

 ```python
 (